Meyer Turku

-Meyer Turku Oy is a Finnish shipbuilding company located in Turku, Finland Proper.
-The company is fully owned by German shipbuilder Meyer Werft GmbH.
+Meyer Turku Oy is a Finnish shipbuilding company located in Turku, Finland.
 The main products are cruise ships and cruiseferries.

 The shipbuilding facility is Perno shipyard in Turku.
 The yard area is 144 hectares and it is equipped with a 365-metre-long dry dock and two bridge cranes with capacities of 600 and 1,200 tonnes.
 Additionally, the company owns subsidiaries Shipbuilding Completion Oy, Rauma-based ENG'nD Oy and Piikkiö-located cabin builder Piikkio Works Oy.

 The company was founded in November 1989 under name Masa-Yards Oy to continue operations of the previously bankrupted Wärtsilä Marine.
 The heritage, however, goes back to 1737 when industrial shipbuilding was first started in Turku.
+The present company is owned and managed by the Meyer family associated with the German shipbuilder Meyer Werft.

 Company

-Meyer Turku Oy is fully owned by Germany-based Meyer Werft GmbH.

 Perno shipyard

 The main facility is Turku shipyard that is situated in Perno, Turku.
 The yard area is 144 hectares and it is equipped with a dry dock that is 365 metres long, 80 metres wide and 10 metres deep.
 The main crane is a bridge crane with 600 tonnes capacity.